ikrazydev/vkimg2d/README.md

 ### Visual Studio

 Using CMake extension, you can open the project as a folder.
-That is enough to compile and run the application.
+You can compile and run the application through it.

+If assets are not being copied, try building manually before running the app.

 ### Using Package Managers